tldr-pages/tldr/pages/common/virt-sparsify.md

 > Use only for offline machines to avoid data corruption.
 > Home page: <https://libguestfs.org/>.

-- Create sparsified comporessed image without snapshots from unsparsified:
+- Create a sparsified compressed image without snapshots from an unsparsified one:

 `virt-sparsify --compress {{image.qcow2}} {{image_new.qcow2}}`